incoresemi/uatg/docs/source/creating_new_tests.rst

 The ``generate_asm()`` function will return a list of dictionaries.
 The list will contain ``n`` dictionaries for the ``n`` instructions being tested by the test_class.
-The elements of the dict are
+The elements of the dict are,

    1. ``asm_code`` : A formatted string, which will be directly written as an Assembly file.
    2. ``asm_data`` : A formatted string of the data and labels required to be populated in the ``RVTEST_DATA`` section of the Assembly test.
         If not required, the user can return an empty string ``''``.
    3. ``asm_sig`` : A formatted string of the data and labels required to be populated in the ``RVMODEL_DATA`` section of the Assembly test.
 If not utilized, the user can specify an empty string ``''``.
 To learn more about test signatures, the user can refer to the test_format documentation previously shared.
    4. ``compile_macros`` : The compile macros key of the return dict will contain a list of the all macros required to be passed along while compiling that test.
 If there are no macros, the user can return an empty list.
    5. ``name_postfix`` : The name_postfix key requires a string specifiying the
         name to be postfixed along with the test name.
 This is done in order to split a large test containing multiple instructions into a single test per instruction.
 The user can return an empty string.

 The list returned by this function will be parsed and written into an assembly file titled ``<test_class_name>-<seq><name_postfix>.S``.